 - At the end of the day, be stressed out about not having enough time.

 Putting your major responsibilities on your calendar can help you say “no” to things that aren’t important to you but are urgent to other people.
-For example, one of the things that typically gets pushed to the side is making time for exercise.
-I’m currently training for a half-marathon (my first one!) and I put my runs on my calendar.
-So if I get a request that’s going to take me more than a couple of minutes less than a half hour before my scheduled run time, I can overcome the pressure to say ”yes” simply by looking at my calendar and seeing my scheduled run on there.
-My calendar reminds me of my priorities, and when I see my scheduled run I am forced to ask myself:
+You can overcome the pressure to say ”yes” simply by looking at your calendar and seeing your scheduled focus activity on there.
+Your calendar reminds you of your priorities, and you are forced to ask yourself:

 Is what I’m being asked to do important enough for me to say “no” to the thing I’ve previously committed to?

 One mistake we see people make all the time is trying to stick to this perfect schedule that they’ve created.
 But life happens.
 Just because you’ve planned your entire day doesn’t mean that your day is entirely rigid.
 In fact, you may never have a day go exactly as you’ve planned it!
 But that’s ok.
-Former U.S. president Dwight Eisenhower once said, “plans are useless, but planning is everything.”
-It’s the not the plan for your perfect day that helps you be more productive, it’s the thought you’ve given to directing your attention in the direction you want it to go.
+It’s not the plan for your perfect day that helps you be more productive, it’s the thought you’ve given to directing your attention in the direction you want it to go.

-If you want to dive deeper on the topic of intentionally managing your time, attention, and energy, we’ve got a free presentation for you THIS WEEK.
+If you want to dive deeper into the topic of intentionally managing your time, attention, and energy, we’ve got a free presentation for you.
 The presentation is called, “How to achieve superhuman productivity and get a year’s worth of work done in the next 30 days.”
-I’ll be hosting it along with Brooks Duncan, and we’ll be giving away copies of Cal Newport’s book, Deep Work.
 If you’re interested in joining us, grab a spot before it’s completely filled up!